una/personal-goals/happy-moments/happy-moments.md

 07/26/2015
 ---
 I hung out with my parents today in my hometown.
 It was really nice to spend some time with them.

+07/27/2015
+---
+Back to work!
+Lauren gave me a really cute card and notebook for my birthday today.

+07/28/2015
+---
+I got drinks with Edd Snowen & Jake Archibald today at Bangers & around Rainey.
+They're really awesome people to hang out with :)

+07/29/2015
+---
+Today was aerial class day!
+I'm still sore from Monday but definitely getting better!